freedbygrace/Dynamic-OSD-Application-List/README.md

 Any variable that will be available during the execution of the Invoke-OSDApplicationList.ps1 powershell script can be used within a condition.

-Dynamically creates 'MandatoryApplicationXXX' task sequence variables with the GUIDs of MDT application objects to install on a device during operating system deployment.
+Dynamically creates 'MandatoryApplicationsXXX' task sequence variables with the GUIDs of MDT application objects to install on a device during operating system deployment.

 Individual applications or entire application folders can be disabled to exclude the application(s) from being considered by the script during deployment.

 Application(s) that have already been installed by the task sequence whose GUID is stored within a 'InstalledApplicationsXXX' variable will be skipped if this script is executed multiple times during a task sequence.

+After all of this is completed, just add a run powershell script step somewhere in your task sequence that executes the 'Invoke-OSDApplicationList.ps1' powershell script.

+The Applications.xml and ApplicationGroups.xml can be specified as script parameters, but by default, they will be found automatically using task sequence variables during run time.